Status

 STATE-LICENSED DISPENSARIES ALLOWED

 Yes.
 Passage of Initiative I-182 permits licensed medical marijuana providers to serve more than three patients at one time.
-The courts have ruled that this provision may take immediate effect.

 MEDICAL MARIJUANA STATUTES